patternfly/patternfly-elements/elements/pfe-chip/README.md

 A Chip is used to display items that have been filtered or selected from a larger group.
 They comprise of a text element and a button component that is used to remove the chip from selection.
 When the text overflows it is truncated using ellipses.
 A chip can be grouped by using the &#34;chip-group&#34; layout.

 ## Usage
-Describe how best to use this web component along with best practices.

 ```html
 <pfe-chip>Chip<span slot="pfe-chip--badge">7</span></pfe-chip>